DavidLiger/Appli-Editeur-Test-ES6/README.md

 # Appli-Editeur-Test-ES6
 Web App to create presentation test / Presentation Editor

-Démonstration vidéo de l'application : https://youtu.be/W_pTS_aqc3U
+Video demonstration of the application : https://youtu.be/W_pTS_aqc3U

-EN :

 With the aim of preventing and limiting the risk of accidents during the temporary assignments it entrusts to its employees, the « Actual Group » has decided to set up recruitment tests.
 The main purpose of these tests is to inform candidates.